 Since the Revolutionary War, this coastal area has been valued for its strategic location, hosting military soldiers as well as flyboys at different points in time.

 Both Historic Downtown Plattsburgh and the U.S. Oval District are scattered with museums and attractions boasting connections to our past, particularly the War of 1812.

 Each September, the city and town come together for the Battle of Plattsburgh Commemoration (September 8-11, this year).
 The historic City of Plattsburgh comes alive with reenactments, tours, contests, parades, authentic time-period cuisine, and plenty more to pull you into the action.

-Nearby sites you’ll want to check out include Valcour Brewing Company – formerly the Old Stone Barracks, now restored as a one-of-a-kind inn and brewery – and the Kent-Delord House Museum, a site once occupied by the British, along the Heritage Trail in downtown Plattsburgh.
+Nearby sites you’ll want to check out include: Valcour Brewing Company – formerly the Old Stone Barracks on the old Plattsburgh Air Force Base, now restored as a one-of-a-kind inn and brewery – and the Kent-Delord House Museum, a site once occupied by the British, along the Heritage Trail in downtown Plattsburgh.
 From there, you can enjoy the Riverwalk Park, monuments, art galleries, side street murals, restaurants and shopping along the Saranac River.

 Taste the local lifestyle.

 Agriculture is a way of life on the Adirondack Coast.
 Events like Downtown Rising, a weekly food, music, and arts festival taking place on Fridays from 4 p.m. to 7 p.m., gather together local farmers, performers, and vendors in Trinity Park.
-August 26th will be the closing event of the season – your last chance to see so much of the area in one place.
+August 26th is the closing event of the season – your last chance to see so much of the area in one place!